CloveLib/FancyVerteiler/README.md

 - `curseforge_api_key` is only required if you want to publish to CurseForge.
 - `orbis_api_key` is only required if you want to publish to Orbis.
 - `modtale_api_key` is only required if you want to publish to Modtale.
+- `unifiedhytale_api_key` is only required if you want to publish to UnifiedHytale.
 - `discord_webhook_url` is only required if you want to send notifications to Discord.

 Example config: